ak800i/power-outage-notifier/README.md

 # Usage

 1. Send a `/register` message to https://t.me/PowerOutageNotifierSrbijaBot
-2. Follow the prompts it gives you
+2. Answer the prompts with honesty and integrity
 3. Profit??

 ## Hosting your own